-Boeing's Dreamliner: Short Term Gem, Long Term Pain
+Boeing's Dreamliner: Short-Term Gem, Long-Term Pain

 Program accounting

 Boeing uses program accounting for its aircraft programs instead of unit accounting.
 To understand what the deferred costs are, it is important to know how program accounting works.
-In programs where initial production costs are high it does make sense to amortize costs over a wider number of productions than just on the few initial productions.
+In programs where initial production costs are high, it does make sense to amortize costs over a wider number of productions than just on the few initial productions.
 In other words, costs are spread out over an accounting block.
-For the Boeing 787 program the accounting block currently stands at 1,300 units up from 1,100 units.
+For the Boeing 787 program, the accounting block currently stands at 1,300 units up from 1,100 units.

 Boeing says that the units in the accounting block are units of which it can credibly estimate costs and revenues, but should not be considered an indication for a break-even point.
 Analysts, however, tend to use this accounting quantity as a sort of break-even aim.
-The reason being, that it is likely Boeing needs to take a charge if it has not zeroed out the deferred costs by the 1,300 th delivery (the number of units in the accounting quantity).
-Simultaneously, one should be aware of the fact that the if Boeing zeroes out its deferred balance by the 1,300 th delivery it will actually have made the profits that it estimated for the accounting block and that the profits it has been reporting for the program were valid after all.
+The reason being, that it is likely Boeing needs to take a charge if it has not zeroed out the deferred costs by the 1,300th delivery (the number of units in the accounting quantity).

+Simultaneously, one should be aware of the fact that if Boeing zeroes out its deferred balance by the 1,300th delivery, it will actually have made the profits that it estimated for the accounting block and that the profits it has been reporting for the program were valid after all.

 The assumption for costs and revenues means that Boeing assumes an average profit figure for each of the aircraft it currently delivers.
 If the actual profit figure is lower than the assumed profit, the deferred balance rises.
 If the profit is higher than the assumed profit, the deferred balance declines.
-So the deferred balance tells you how profitable or unprofitable the program has been to date versus the assumed program profits,
+So the deferred balance tells you how profitable or unprofitable the program has been to date versus the assumed program profits.

-Deferred balance Boeing 787
+Deferred balance for the Boeing 787

-In the second quarter Boeing removed 2 test aircraft from the accounting block and reclassified them as R&D costs.
+In the second quarter, Boeing removed 2 test aircraft from the accounting block and reclassified them as R&D costs.
 As a result, the deferred balance dropped by roughly $1B.
-In an e-mail exchange with Boeing spokesman Doug Alder, I understood that the removal of the test aircraft from the accounting block led to the underlying assumed average profit per airframe went up slightly.
+In an e-mail exchange with Boeing spokesman Doug Alder, I understood that the removal of the test aircraft from the accounting block led to the underlying assumed average profit per airframe to go up slightly.

 The removal of the test aircraft, which are considered unsuitable for placement with customers, is a welcome de-risk.
-However, in order to get an accurate view of actual progress in zeroing out the deferred costs, which is the obvious target for Boeing here, it is needed to correct for the removal of the test aircraft from the accounting quantity
+However, in order to get an accurate view of actual progress in zeroing out the deferred costs, which is the obvious target for Boeing here, it is needed to correct for the removal of the test aircraft from the accounting quantity.

-By doing so we obtain the following graph:
+By doing so, we obtain the following graph:

 Figure 1: Accumulated deferred costs per quarter (Source: AeroAnalysis)